· 1 min read

-On the long sleep of being your own worst enemy — and the slow, patient breaking that comes after.
+A poem on healing after years of self-doubt — the long sleep of being your own worst enemy, and the slow, patient awakening that follows.

 There’s a kind of awakening that happens after years of throwing rocks at yourself.
 The poem is for that.